Relation between intersection homology and homotopy groups: Introduction

 Many invariants and structures of differential or algebraic topology also found their place in intersection homology or cohomology: Morse theory, characteristic classes, Hodge theory, bordism, existence of cup products, foliations,...
 (See \cite[Chapter 10]{FriedmanBook} for a documented list.)
 From a homotopical point of view, the first observation is that intersection homology is not a homotopy invariant.
 On the other hand, F.~Quinn (\cite{Qui}) has given a presentation of some filtered spaces which allows their study with homotopical tools.
 Here, what we have in mind is a notion of intersection homotopy groups which could be related to intersection homology, more or less as the homotopy and homology groups of a space are.
 In this direction, the first question is: ``Let $X$ be a given filtered space and $\ov{p}$ be a perversity.
 Does there exist a topological space $Y$ whose ordinary homology groups are the $\ov{p}$-intersection homology groups of $X$?''
 As quoted by N. Habbegger in the introduction of \cite{MR826504}, his study of Thom operations for intersection homology ``destroys the hope of calculating intersection homology as the ordinary homology of a suitable space, in general, since the Thom operations are natural.''

 Nevertheless the well-established properties of the homology of a space encourage a search for substitutes, i.e. the search for spaces $I^{\ov{p}}X$, associated to a pseudomanifold $X$ and a perversity $\ov{p}$, and which is ``close'' to $X$ in a direction to be specified.
 This is the approach of M.~Banagl and we send the reader to \cite{MR2662593} for an explicit description of this procedure and its properties; we will not use them in this work.
 Briefly, the idea guiding Banagl's construction is the replacement of the singular links by a truncation of their Moore space decomposition.
 In general, the homology of $I^{\overline{p}}X$ is not the Goresky and MacPherson intersection homology but satisfies a generalized Poincar\'e duality when $X$ is closed and oriented.
 The difficulty lies in the construction of the spaces $I^{\ov{p}}X$.
-Their existence is established for pseudomanifolds with isolated singularities and some cases of depth two pseudomanifolds in \cite{MR4170059,MR2662593,MR2928934,MR4243079}.
+Their existence is established for pseudomanifolds with isolated singularities and some cases of depth two pseudomanifolds in \cite{MR2662593,MR2928934,MR4243079}.
+In \cite{MR4170059}, their construction is carried out for arbitrary depth but with trivial link bundles, which covers the case of toric varieties.

-Our approach is of a different spirite.
+Our approach is of a different spirit.
 We keep the Goresky and MacPherson intersection homology and introduce intersection homotopy groups as homotopy groups of a space defined by Gajer in \cite{MR1404919,MR1489215}.
 To explain that, it is better to come back at the beginning of the story.
 Given a filtered space $X$ and a perversity $\ov{p}$, a selection is made among the singular simplexes as follows.
 A simplex $\sigma\colon \Delta\to X$ is \emph{$\ov{p}$-allowable} if, for each singular stratum $S$, the set $\sigma^{-1}S$ verifies

 A $\ov{p}$-allowable chain is a linear combination of $\ov{p}$-allowable simplexes.
 These definitions present major shortcomings. \begin{enumerate}[i)] \item If $\xi$ is a $\ov{p}$-allowable chain, its boundary $\partial \xi$ is not necessary $\ov{p}$-allowable. \item If $\sigma$ is a $\ov{p}$-allowable simplex and $\partial_{i}$ is a face operator, the simplex $\partial_{i}\sigma$ is not necessary $\ov{p}$-allowable. \end{enumerate}